ChunChiehHuang18/CourseSelection/README.md

 You can find this Project's Java doc in doc folder

 ## Start Http Service
+1. Open uber-jar folder and use **java -jar server-xxxx.jar** command to run service
-Using IntelliJ IDEA to open project folder and run JettyServer.java
+2. Using IntelliJ IDEA to open project folder and run **JettyServer.java**

 ## Web service API